gvwilson/thirdbit/src/fiction/santas/index.md

 The staff sometimes used the word "hospital", but for the most part they stuck to euphemisms like "reorientation center" or "a place where you can get back in touch with your inner santa".
+The bedrooms didn't have bars on the windows, but those windows didn't open either.

-And the daily activities weren't mandatory, either.
+And the daily activities weren't mandatory.
 In fact,
 they were so *not* mandatory that sometimes Finner wanted to scream.
 "Are you *sure* you don't want to do a little ho-ho-ho'ing?